-- Home Academy Agreement
+- Home/Academy Agreement

 Dartington Primary School, Devon

-As a school of around 350 pupils, Dartington’s parent council emerged from a meeting in 2003 with the then head teacher and a group of parents who met to discuss their vision for a new school philosophy.
+As a school of around 350 pupils, Dartington’s parent consultation emerged from a meeting in 2003 with the then head teacher and a group of parents who met to discuss their vision for a new school philosophy.
 Part of their thinking was a desire to promote a collaborative educational atmosphere between children's home and school life by developing a strong partnership between parents/carers and the school.

-By the Council's third year, its role had started to evolve from problem solving to taking the initiative.
+By the group's third year, its role had started to evolve from problem solving to taking the initiative.
 It took proactive action on raising funds to tackle issues around travel to and from school, sourcing local foods for school catering and building a bank of parental skills for the school to draw on.

 In 2017 the re-named parent forum is going strong with a meeting every half term that is also attended by the head teacher and some governors.
 It is a place of partnership between parents and school staff with recent initiatives focusing on greater understanding of how maths is taught in the school, and also developing a dynamic approach to working with children to support their emotional and social wellbeing.